bigwiv/Biopython-cn/chr6.rst

     >>> stdout, stderr = clustalw_cline()

-Remember, in Python strings ``\n`` and ``\t`` are by default interpreted as a new line and a tab ®C which is why we°Øre put a letter °∞r°± at the start for a raw string that isn°Øt translated in this way.
+Remember, in Python strings ``\n`` and ``\t`` are by default interpreted as a new line and a tab ‚Äì which is why we‚Äôre put a letter ‚Äúr‚Äù at the start for a raw string that isn‚Äôt translated in this way.
 This is generally good practice when specifying a Windows style file name.

 Internally this uses the ``subprocess`` module which is now the recommended way to run another program in Python.
 This replaces older options like the ``os.system()`` and the ``os.popen*`` functions.

-Now, at this point it helps to know about how command line tools °∞work°±.
+Now, at this point it helps to know about how command line tools ‚Äúwork‚Äù.
 When you run a tool at the command line, it will often print text output directly to screen.
-This text can be captured or redirected, via two °∞pipes°±, called standard output (the normal results) and standard error (for error messages and debug messages).
+This text can be captured or redirected, via two ‚Äúpipes‚Äù, called standard output (the normal results) and standard error (for error messages and debug messages).
 There is also standard input, which is any text fed into the tool.
 These names get shortened to stdin, stdout and stderr.
 When the tool finishes, it has a return code (an